Get Your Free 2025 Vacation Guide

 Midlands

 In Aiken there is a special opportunity for lovers of the performing arts.
-The Joye in Aiken Festival brings the world's finest young musicians, actors, and dancers to the area via the Julliard School.
+The Joye! in Aiken Festival brings the world's finest young musicians, actors, and dancers to the area via the Julliard School.
 The Hopelands Summer Concert Series is another way to spend an evening in Aiken, and is even free.

-The Jazz Under the Stars series offers concerts in both Aiken and Columbia.
-Or catch a performance at the historic Sumter Opera House.
+Catch a performance at the historic Sumter Opera House.
 If you're in the mood for something fun and a little less musical, don't miss the Come-See-Me Festival in Rock Hill, a 10-day springtime extravaganza with more than 80 events and activities.
 You also could start a new family tradition by attending the Boykin Christmas Parade, which starts off with what else but traditional Southern road kill (aka barbecue).

 Pee Dee